MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-apps.md

 1. Log in to [Visual Studio App Center](https://appcenter.ms)
 2. Click the **Add new** dropdown in the upper-right corner of the page, then choose **Add new app**.
 3. Populate the panel that appears with information about the new app.

+## Release Type

+Select one of the suggested release types: Alpha, Beta, Enterprise, Production or Store.
+You can also use a custom release type by selecting the 'Custom' field.
+This custom release type must be a single word, alphanumeric, starting with a capital letter or number, followed by lowercase or numbers.

 ## Uploading an app icon